-BJP’s LK Advani, Murli Manohar Joshi requested not to attend consecration ceremony: Ram temple trust
+BJP’s LK Advani, Murli Manohar Joshi asked not to attend consecration ceremony: Ram temple trust

-The request was made considering Advani and Joshi’s old age and health, the temple trust’s general secretary said.
+The request was made considering their old age and frail health, a temple trust official said.

-Senior Bharatiya Janata Party leaders LK Advani and Murli Manohar Joshi, who led the agitation for the Ram temple in Ayodhya, have been requested not to attend its consecration ceremony on January 22, the temple trust’s General Secretary Champat Rai said on Monday.
+Senior Bharatiya Janata Party leaders LK Advani and Murli Manohar Joshi, who led the agitation for the Ram temple in Ayodhya in the late 1980s, have been asked not to attend the consecration ceremony for the shrine on January 22, the temple trust’s General Secretary Champat Rai said on Monday.

 The request was made considering Advani and Joshi’s old age and health, Rai said.

-Advani is aged 96 and Joshi will turn 90 years old in January.
+Advani is 96 and Joshi will turn 90 in January.

 “Both are elders of the family and considering their age, they were requested not to come, which was accepted by both,” Rai said.